This article’s statistics come from third-party sources and do not represent the opinions of this website.

-19. It Takes an Average of Three Years to Complete Service Dog Training
+19. It Takes an Average of Two Years to Complete Service Dog Training

 Service dogs are not like emotional support animals.
 True service dogs have to undergo extensive training to qualify for their positions.
 It’s very difficult, and only a small percentage of dogs that attempt training will receive certification.
 On average, it will take a dog two years to complete service training and be eligible for certification.

 20. 5% Of Dogs Can Make it as Service Dogs